CAUTION – HOW TO GET OUT OF THE PIT

 When you view yourself in the mirror what do you see; a beautiful butterfly or an ugly caterpillar?

 Before my life transformation, I looked in the mirror and saw a lonely, hurting, and unlovable child in an adult body.
 I desired to be a person who would know, feel, and show love.
 I wanted to be joyful and not sad and disconnected.
 I wanted to feel peace instead of anxiety and anger.
 Because of the many offenses in my heart from my abusive and dysfunctional past, I developed unhealthy beliefs and unloving thoughts that controlled my emotions.
-But, before I continue with my story, I want to explain what the terms abusive and dysfunctional mean.
+But before I continue with my story, I want to explain what the terms abusive and dysfunctional mean.
 And what are offenses?
 The following definitions are from the Webster dictionary.

 Abuse is the mistreatment of others that causes physical, emotional, and mental harm.
 Abuse also includes using insulting, coarse, or bad language about or to someone.